JonAbrams/SpaceAce/README.md

   );
 };

-// bindTo callbacks are given the space first, then the event.
+// apply callbacks are given the space first, then the event.
 // If the space is an array, the result overwrites the existing state function addTodo(space, e) {
   const todos = space.state;